 - Cameo—This apple is believed to be from an accidental cross between a Golden Delicious and a Red Delicious apple.
 It has a nice aroma and a firm and crisp texture.
 The apple is grown in the state of Washington and is rapidly becoming a favorite there.
 It is said to have a wonderful taste and isn't easy to find everywhere.

 - Cortland—This is a sweet apple.
-It has an extra white flesh and makes a good dessert apple.
+It has extra-white flesh and makes a good dessert apple.
 It is known as one of the best apples to use when cooking and is slow to discolor after it is cut.

 - Empire—This apple is sweet, juicy, and crisp and is a great eating apple.
 It is also good for cooking.

-- Fuji—The Fuji is crisp, sweet, juicy and never mealy apple.
-It will stores well.
+- Fuji—The Fuji is crisp, sweet, juicy, and never mealy apple.
+It will store well.

-- Gala—This apple is crisp and sweet with a wondreful aroma.
-It must be refrigerated and then only keeps for a few weeks.
+- Gala—This apple is crisp and sweet with a wonderful aroma.
+It must be refrigerated and then only kept for a few weeks.

-- Golden Delicious—The Golden Delicious has its one distinct taste that is nice and sweet.
-This is an all around apple that is good for sauce, salads and fresh eating.
+- Golden Delicious—The Golden Delicious has one distinct taste that is nice and sweet.
+This is an all-around apple that is good for sauce, salads, and fresh eating.

-- Granny Smith—This apple is for those that like a sweet, but tart taste.
-Many people like these for fresh eating, but they are supposed to especially good for apple pie.
+- Granny Smith—This apple is for those that like a sweet but tart taste.
+Many people like these for fresh eating, but they are supposed to be especially good for apple pie.
 The apple is a bright green with a pink blush.

 - Golden Supreme—This is a tasty apple with a smooth texture.
-It is an all-around apple for fresh eating and cooking both.
+It is an all-around apple for both fresh eating and cooking.

 - Honeycrisp—Honeycrisp has an outstanding crisp texture and sweetness.
 This apple is becoming very popular and a favorite of many people.

 - Ida Red—This is a sweet juicy apple with a firm and crisp flesh.
 It has a nice odor and works well for both cooking and eating.